shakebugs/shake-docs/docs/android/user-feedback/feedback-type.md

 Depending on what they choose, their feedback arrives with the <span class="tag-button pink-tag-button">bug</span>, <span class="tag-button pink-tag-button">suggestion</span> or <span class="tag-button pink-tag-button">question</span> tag to your [Shake Dashboard](https://app.shakebugs.com).

-## Custom types
+## Custom feedback types

-You can configure Shake to display any number of custom categories related to your product.
+You can configure Shake to display any number of custom feedback types related to your app.
 Shake exposes an internal `FeedbackType` type which is used to encapsulate the properties of your custom category.
 Here's an example: